-Written notice of breach to attorney general
+Written notice of breach to Department of Technology, Management and Budget

-If the number of state residents to be notified exceeded 750, the entity would have to provide written notice of the breach to the attorney general as expeditiously as possible and without unreasonable delay.
+If the number of state residents to be notified exceeded 750, the entity would have to provide written notice of the breach to the Department of Technology, Management, and Budget (DTMB) as expeditiously as possible and without unreasonable delay.
 The covered entity would have to provide the notice within 45 days after its determination that a breach had occurred.
-Written notice to the attorney general would have to include all of the following:
+Written notice to the DTMB would have to include all of the following:

-• A synopsis of the events surrounding the breach at the time that notice is provided.

-- The approximate number of state residents required to be notified. - Any services related to the breach the covered entity is offering or is scheduled to offer without charge to state residents and instructions on how to use the services. - How a state resident could obtain additional information about the breach from the covered entity.
+- A synopsis of the events surrounding the breach at the time that notice is provided. - The approximate number of state residents required to be notified. - Any services related to the breach the covered entity is offering or is scheduled to offer without charge to state residents and instructions on how to use the services. - How a state resident could obtain additional information about the breach from the covered entity.

-A covered entity could provide the attorney general with supplemental or updated information regarding a breach at any time.
-Information marked as confidential obtained by the attorney general would not be subject to the Freedom of Information Act (FOIA).
+A covered entity could provide the DTMB with supplemental or updated information regarding a breach at any time.
+Information marked as confidential obtained by the DTMB would not be subject to the Freedom of Information Act (FOIA).